jsl03/apricot/README.md

 * **Upper Confidence Bound** as implemented in the `Emulator` class is credited to: Srinivas N, Krause A, Kakade SM, Seeger M. Gaussian process optimization in the bandit setting: No regret and experimental design. arXiv preprint arXiv:0912.3995.
 2009 Dec 21.

 * **Input Warping For Non-Stationary GP Regression** in credited to: Snoek J, Swersky K, Zemel R, Adams R. Input warping for Bayesian optimization of non-stationary functions.
-InInternational Conference on Machine Learning 2014 Jan 27 (pp. 1674-1682).
+International Conference on Machine Learning 2014 Jan 27 (pp. 1674-1682).

 ## Similar and Related Packages